-The Coastal Watershed Management project sought community input to a plan for managing the coastal watershed of Long Pond (the Bruce Vale and Walkers River watersheds) (PDA 1998b, 1999a).
+The Coastal Watershed Management project sought community input to a plan for managing the coastal watershed of Long Pond (the Bruce Vale and Walkers River watersheds).
 The project was linked to the activities of the St. Andrew Independence Committee.
 Stakeholders identified key information, and environmental and planning issues that needed to be addressed.
 Baseline studies and community awareness activities were carried out.
-The ecological uniqueness of Long Pond was recognised by stakeholders, as was the need for its recognition as a National Heritage Area.
+The ecological uniqueness of Long Pond was recognized by stakeholders, as was the need for its recognition as a National Heritage Area.
 A small team has decided to seek partnership with the Government of Barbados in an eco-tourism venture at Long Pond.

-The Coastal Nature Trail project established a community-based nature trail from Bath to Martin's Bay in St. John that has the potential to provide income generation for community residents (PDA 1998d, 1999c).
+The Coastal Nature Trail project established a community-based nature trail from Bath to Martin’s Bay in St. John that has the potential to provide income generation for community residents.
 This was done in collaboration with the St. John Independence Committee.
 Stakeholders, mainly area residents and landowners, comprised the coordinating committee that guided the project.
-A community representative organised local workers for trail clearing, and residents have been trained as trail guides.
-For sustainability, a non-profit organisation, 'Trail Friends' has been established to guide future development and management of the trail.
+A community representative organized local workers for trail clearing, and residents have been trained as trail guides.
+For sustainability, a non-profit organization, ‘Trail Friends’ has been established to guide future development and management of the trail.

-The Coastal Re-vegetation and Stabilisation project sought to stabilise the beach and dunes in the area by Barclay's Park by planting vegetation and installing sand fences (PDA 1998b, 1999c).
-Through collaboration with various government agencies, private enterprise, and NGOs, this project mobilised the wider community in planting vegetation in vulnerable areas.
+The Coastal Re-vegetation and Stabilisation project sought to stabilize the beach and dunes in the area by Barclay’s Park by planting vegetation and installing sand fences.
+Through collaboration with various government agencies, private enterprise, and NGOs, this project mobilized the wider community in planting vegetation in vulnerable areas.
 School children built and installed sand fences and monitored and maintained young plants.
 For sustainability, the project aligned with the Arbour Committee, whose mandate is the forestation of Barbados.

-The Community-based Sea Urchin Management project focused on fisherfolk who were engaged in the sea urchin fishery (PDA 1998e, 1999d).
+The Community-based Sea Urchin Management project focused on fisherfolk who were engaged in the sea urchin fishery.
 Thus its geographical scope was the entire island.
-Sea urchin fisherfolk were mobilised though community visits by project personnel.
+Sea urchin fisherfolk were mobilized though community visits by project personnel.
 Key persons were identified and invited to attend facilitated planning meetings where they prepared a vision for the fishery and and strategic and action plans for achieving the vision.
-This included the formation of an organisation to work with the Fisheries Division in co-managing the fishery.
+This included the formation of an organization to work with the Fisheries Division in co-managing the fishery.
 The Barbados Fisherfolk Divers Association was established, and the Management Committee will meet at the Fisheries Division where the group now has its own fisherfolk desk equipped by the project.